Benvenuto di Giovanni: Legacy

 As stated previously, Benvenuto's only known follower was his son, Girolamo.
 Nonetheless, it is believed that he did have influence upon other artists during his life.
 Specifically, works by the Sienese painter, Andrea di Niccolò, show significant evidence of Benvenuto's influence.
 In her dissertation, Diane Vatne details this connection, showing that Andrea and Benvenuto had a lifelong relationship, beginning with Benvenuto writing Andrea's tax returns in 1481 and continuing through Benvenuto's influence upon Andrea's work.
-However, it must be noted that Andrea was not a follower or student of Benvenuto, the latter's influence was a mere result of proximity, both physically and emotionally.
+However Andrea was not a follower or student of Benvenuto, the latter's influence was a mere result of proximity, both physically and emotionally.

 Benvenuto's influence is the most evident in Andrea's 1502 version of the Crucifixion.
 In this painting, the sharpness and intensity of the drapery, figures, and colors point directly towards the influence of Benvenuto's later style.
 Other works are less obviously influenced by Benvenuto, but still hold characteristics that point towards his impact upon Andrea.
 These characteristics are largely ones pertaining towards Benvenuto's distinct naturalistic depiction of figures, crisp backgrounds, and intentional draping of clothing that are evident in Andrea's works.